 Now let’s take each survey finding one at a time and try to understand the truth behind the finding.

 More than 2/3 rd (> 67%) of Indian women feel, there exists inequality at home, between men and women

 I feel this survey question result should have been the reverse.
-Yes, there is inequality exists at Indian homes, because, Indian women are not made accountable and responsible for all household work yet.
+Yes, there is inequality exists in Indian homes, because, Indian women are not made accountable and responsible for all household work yet.
 Simply because some women take up the responsibility of household work, it doesn’t become their responsibility and that does not mean every woman is duty bound to do the household chores.
-We have many examples in our society where women do not do any household chores and expect their husbands to do everything while they enjoy with their money.
+We have many examples in our society where women do not do any household chores and expect their husbands to do everything while they enjoy their money.
 Such women can’t be punished in any manner.
-In fact asking women to do household work can be considered as domestic violence and make the husband lose his own house.
-In fact, a overwhelming majority of men should have felt that there is no equality at home, because no matter how women behave, the husband loses his own hard earned house to his wife (and now his ancestral property under IRBM).
+In fact, asking women to do household work can be considered as domestic violence and make the husband lose his own house.
+In fact, an overwhelming majority of men should have felt that there is no equality at home because no matter how women behave, the husband loses his own hard-earned house to his wife (and now his ancestral property under IRBM).

 76% Indian men feel laundry is a woman’s job